All Collections

 Please be as detailed as possible when you fill out your consultation request.

-Specific requests give our doctors critical information that will help them determine whether they feel your request can be treated online.
-If the doctor decides your request is inappropriate for online treatment, they will decline it before you connect with the doctor.
-Any payment for individual specialist visits will be cancelled and returned to you via the original payment method.
+Specific requests give our licensed healthcare providers critical information that will help them determine whether they feel your request can be treated online.
+If the licensed provider decides your request requires an in-person visit, they will decline it before you connect with the provider.
+If the consultation doesn't take place, any payment for individual specialist visits will be cancelled and returned to you via the original payment method.

-Please be aware that our doctors may not be able to meet all prescription requests — they will provide medically necessary and appropriate medications.
-For example, a doctor may prescribe antibiotics for a bacterial infection but not to treat a viral infection (as this medication wouldn’t resolve the issue).
-Other situations doctors can’t treat online may include:
+Please be aware that our providers may not be able to meet all prescription requests — they will provide medically necessary and appropriate medications.
+For example, a licensed provider may prescribe antibiotics for a bacterial infection but not treat a viral infection (as this medication wouldn’t resolve the issue).
+Other situations a licensed provider can’t treat online may include:

 • Respiratory illnesses that require the doctor to listen to your lungs.